+• •

-II B.TECH-I-SEMESTER L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS
+II B.TECH-I-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

 3 1 - 40 60 100 3

 MECHANICS OF SOLIDS

-At the end of the course the student will be able to
+After successful completion of this course, the students will be able to:

-- Understand the concepts of stress and strain and thermal stress in members, stresses on inclined planes with graphical approach. - Know construction of shear force diagrams and bending moment diagrams to the different loads for the different support arrangements. - Determine shear stresses induced in the beams which are made with different cross sections like rectangular, circular, I, T sections. - Find slope and deflection for different support arrangements by double integration method, Macaulay's method and Moment-Area. - Know how a cylinder fails, stresses induced in cylinders subjected to internal, external pressures. - Know shear stresses induced in circular shafts, discussing columns in stability point of view and columns with different end conditions.
+- CO1: Analyze the concepts of stress and strain and thermal stress in members, stresses on inclined planes with graphical approach. - CO2: Construct the shear force diagrams and bending moment diagrams at different load conditions - CO3: Determine shear stresses induced in the beams with different cross sections - CO4: Evaluate slope and deflection of beams at different support arrangements - CO5:Distinguish thin and thick cylinders subjected to internal, external pressures. - CO6:Examine the torsional deflections of circular shafts and columns